kenhktsui/anyclassifier/README.md

 ## 🚀 Key Features
 - **Zero Data Required**: Build classifiers from scratch, even without a dataset
 - **Competitive Result**: Achieving competitive results with synthetic data, comparable to using real data 🚀 - See [Benchmark](#benchmark)
+- **Multilingual Synthetic Data Generation**: Supports generating whatever language as long as your LLM model can.
 - **One-Line Implementation**: Democratizing AI for everyone, and agent (as a plugin for agentic flow)
 - **LLM-Powered Synthetic Data and Annotations**: Leverage SOTA LLM for high-quality synthetic data generation and labeling -  See [approach](docs/synthetic_data_generation.md)
 - **Designed for Real-World Use**: Created by ML engineers, for ML and software engineers

 ## 🎯 Why AnyClassifier?
 As machine learning engineers, we understand the challenges of building and curating high-quality labeled datasets.
+The challenge amplifies when you want to build a multilingual dataset.
 AnyClassifier eliminates this bottleneck, allowing you to focus on what matters most - solving real-world problems.

 ## 🏁 QuickStart in Apple Silicon - Train a model in 5 min!